Human Resource Management

 Development of Global Human Resources

-Especially for employees who are seconded to overseas locations and those who are visiting or are assigned to overseas locations, we provide cross-cultural programs to improve communication skills with overseas staff and strengthen their local response while make efforts to upgrade their practical language skills.
-In addition to English, we began offering language training in Korean and other foreign languages.
+Especially we provide cross-cultural programs to improve communication skills with overseas staff and strengthen their local response while make efforts to upgrade their practical language skills.
 We also focus on nurturing the core staff of our overseas entities by inviting them to participate in training programs in Japan.

+To enhance business competitiveness, we believe it is important for each employee to challenge himself/herself to meet his/her own high expectations, achieve these expectations, and raise his/her organizational capabilities.
 The Company has in place a results-oriented target management assessment system.
-Challenge goals closely related to the Company's business results are first established, and the results as well as the process for reaching those results are then evaluated fairly and equitably.
-Finally, individual results are directly reflected in their remunerations.
-Furthermore, our aim is that better "communication between the superior and the subordinate" will be encouraged through the process of goal-setting, interim interviews and evaluation interviews.
-The target management system also provides ample opportunities for "professional development " for the subordinate.
+Challenge goals closely related to the Company' s business results are first established, and the results as well as the process for reaching those results are then evaluated fairly and equitably.
+Finally, individual results are directly reflected in their compensation.
+Also, we promote communications between supervisors and subordinates when setting goals and in evaluation interviews in order to develop the subordinates.

 Supporting Work Life Balance